apache/arrow-site/_posts/2024-02-27-comet-donation.md

 # Get Involved
 Comet is still in the early stages of development and we would love to have you join us and help shape the project.
+We are working on an initial release, and expect to post another update with more details at that time.

-Here are some ways to get involved:
+Before then, here are some ways to get involved:

 * Learn more by visiting the [Comet project] page and reading the [mailing list discussion] about the initial donation.